George Payne

 George is a passionate believer in the constitutional independence of the bar of England and Wales and supports the teaching of members of the profession at all levels.
 He is an advocacy trainer at Lincolns Inn holding the highest grade of “Tutor Trainer”.
 He regularly teaches bar students, pupil barristers and new practitioners as part of the mandatory teaching programmes.

-George is an elected member of the Bar Representation Committee of Lincoln’s Inn and represents the views of barristers at their collegiate body.
+George is the elected Chair of the Bar Representation Committee of Lincoln’s Inn and represents the views of barristers at their collegiate body.

 George is also a proud member of the Criminal Bar Association and the South Eastern Circuit Bar Mess.